Becoming an Australian Citizen

 How do I become an Australian Citizen?

-When you make the decision to become an Australian Citizen, you will first need to contact the Department of Immigration and Citizenship (DIAC).
-The DIAC information line is 131 880.
-Alternatively, you can follow the link to the DIAC website for further information on your citizenship:
+When you make the decision to become an Australian Citizen, you will first need to contact the Department of Home Affairs.
+The information line is 133 177.
+Alternatively, you can follow the link to the Home Affairs website for further information on your citizenship:

-Once your application for citizenship has been processed, you will be notified by DIAC via letter.
-Council will also be notified by DIAC and arrangements will be made for your official citizenship ceremony.
+Once your application for citizenship has been processed, you will be notified by the Department of Home Affairs via letter.
+Council will also be notified by the Department and arrangements will be made for your official citizenship ceremony.
 Council will contact you to arrange a time and a date, and you will receive a letter confirming all the details of your ceremony.

 The Citizenship Ceremony is the final chapter in your journey to becoming an Australian Citizen.
 When you attend your ceremony, and take the Pledge of Commitment to Australia, this is when you become an Australian Citizen.